JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 The process of generating sound begins with a *musician*'s *gesture*.
 Let's put aside who a musician might be or what kind of gestures they perform.
 For the purpose of this article, a gesture could be as simple as pressing a key on a MIDI keyboard, clicking on a virtual keybord's key, or pressing a button on any controller device.

 ![]({{ page.images | absolute_url | append: "/gesture_to_sound.png" }}){: alt="Sound synthesis pipeline: gesture, synthesis algorithm, sound." width="600px" }
 _Figure 1.
-In sound synthesis, a gesture of the musician controls the sound generation process._
+In sound synthesis, a gesture of a musician controls the sound generation process._

 A gesture provides *control information*.
-In the case of pressing a MIDI note-on event, control information would incorporate information on which key was pressed and how fast was it pressed (*velocity* of a keystroke).
+In the case of pressing a key on a MIDI keyboard, control information would incorporate information on which key was pressed and how fast was it pressed (*velocity* of a keystroke).
 We can change the note number information into frequency $f$ and the velocity information into amplitude $A$.
 This information is sufficient to generate sound using most of the popular synthesis algorithms.

 # Sine Generator